 COVID-19 Personal Preparedness

 How can you keep you and your loved ones safe during the COVID-19 pandemic?
 View this personal preparedness checklist.

 CEPAR: Leading Johns Hopkins in Preparedness and Response

 Overseeing Institution-wide Planning and Response for Disasters and Public Health Threats

-CEPAR oversees enterprise-wide planning and response to disasters or other emergencies that may effect the entire Johns Hopkins Medicine and Johns Hopkins University systems.
-The CEPAR director is Gabe Kelen, M.D. (right) and the executive director is Jim Scheulen, MBA (left).
+CEPAR oversees enterprise-wide planning and response to disasters or other emergencies that may affect the entire Johns Hopkins Medicine and Johns Hopkins University systems.
+The CEPAR director is Gabe Kelen, M.D., (right) and the executive director is Jim Scheulen, M.B.A. (left).

 Johns Hopkins CEPAR develops a quarterly newsletter highlighting news and information relating to emergency preparedness and CEPAR.